FAQ: Knoxville, Tennessee

 • Insurance coverage: Homeowner's insurance typically excludes damage from unpermitted electrical work.
 A charger issue that causes property damage becomes your financial responsibility.

 • Safety: A 50-amp, 240V circuit done wrong is a fire hazard.
-This is not hypothetical — undersized wire and improper connections on high-current circuits cause house fires.
+Undersized wire and improper connections on high-current circuits cause house fires.

 Finding a Good Knoxville Electrician

-Look for an electrician with specific EV charger installation experience and familiarity with KUB rebate documentation.
-Ask if they've pulled EV charger permits through the City of Knoxville before — a yes answer is a good sign.
+Look for an electrician with specific EV charger installation experience in Knoxville.
+Ask if they've pulled EV charger permits through the City of Knoxville before.
+A yes answer is a good sign.
 Get two or three quotes and compare what's included.

 You can also request a free quote through this site and we'll connect you with Knoxville electricians who've done EV installations before.